I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitsetexclusive.md

       If you are writing a UMDF driver, you  must modify your driver's INF file or make registry changes to indicate whether the device is exclusive.
 For more information about using the registry, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563759">Setting Device Object Registry Properties During Installation</a>.

-The following code example indicates that a device is an exclusive device.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |